 You can easily install your feedback button using a tag management system.
 Tag management systems let you control page load rules, use tags and triggering, and add other conditions.

 GetFeedback is compatible with any standard tag manager.
 Here are links to implementation instructions for common tag management systems:

 If you don’t use a tag management system, you can install your web button directly on your site.
-To implement your web feedback button, you’ll paste a small code snippet into your web pages.
 The snippet allows the GetFeedback code to run on your website using an <iframe>.